-An easement is a permanent right authorizing a person or party to use the land or property of another for a particular purpose.
+An easement is a document that conveys a permanent property right authorizing a person or party to use the land or property of another for a particular purpose.
 In this case, a utility acquires certain rights to build and maintain a transmission line.
-Landowners are paid a fair price for the easement and can continue to use the land for most purposes, although some restrictions are included in the agreement.
-The easement instrument is the legal document that must be signed by the landowner before the utility can proceed.
+Landowners are paid a fair price for the easement and can continue to use the land for most purposes, although some restrictions are included in the easement agreement.
+An easement is the legal document that must be signed by the landowner before the utility can use the property in accordance with the terms of the easement.